 As a watchdog agency within City government, DOI has the dual role of investigating individual wrongdoing when we find evidence of corruption or fraud, but also addressing operational problems and corruption vulnerabilities that are exposed by our investigations.
 Our goal is to correct and prevent future cases of waste, corruption, or gross mismanagement.
 We work towards that goal by providing an agency with relevant PPRs that are targeted to the specific operational vulnerability exposed in our investigation, and which recommend necessary changes.
 If we determine an agency has not addressed an operational vulnerability, DOI will notify them regarding the need to do so and monitor accordingly.
 Many, but not all, of DOI investigations result in PPRs.

 DOI’s effort to officially track its PPRs began in 2007 and evolved over the years to the portal that you can now access on this website, which allows you to view PPRs by individual agency.
-Because of the large number of PPRs that DOI has issued over the years, and in order to ensure accuracy and timeliness in establishing this portal, DOI included recommendations issued since 2014, a total of more than 4,500 PPRs as of the launch date for the portal in March 2020.
+Because of the large number of PPRs that DOI has issued over the years, and in order to ensure accuracy and timeliness in establishing this portal, DOI included recommendations issued since 2014, which is now a total of more than 4,800 PPRs.
 Generally, DOI updates these PPRs on a quarterly basis, in March, June, September and December.
 DOI may make other updates as warranted outside of those times.
 Currently, recommendations regarding the New York City Police Department are updated as of DOI’s 2020 annual report.

 The PPR portal includes DOI’s evaluation of the agencies’ status of the PPRs after they are issued to the agency, including acceptance and implementation.
 The Portal also includes a column for the agencies to select further comments from a list of options, in order to provide additional information that may help explain DOI’s evaluation of the PPR status.